-Net sales of upholstery fabric produced outside our U.S. manufacturing operations were 88% of total upholstery fabric net sales in fiscal 2012, of which 85% and 3% were generated from our operations located in China and Poland, respectively.
-Net sales of upholstery fabric produced outside our U.S. manufacturing operations were 86% of total upholstery fabric net sales in fiscal 2011, of which primarily all of these net sales were generated from our operations located in China.
+Net sales of upholstery fabric produced outside our U.S. manufacturing operations were 88% of total upholstery fabric net sales in fiscal 2012, of which 85% and 3% were generated by our operations located in China and Poland, respectively.
+Net sales of upholstery fabric produced outside our U.S. manufacturing operations were 86% of total upholstery fabric net sales in fiscal 2011, of which primarily all of these were generated from our operations located in China.
 Net sales of upholstery fabrics produced outside our U.S. manufacturing operations were \$95.5 million in fiscal 2012, of which \$92.5 million and \$3.0 million were generated from our operations located in China and Poland, respectively.
-Net sales of upholstery fabrics produced outside our U.S. manufacturing operations were \$81.2 million in fiscal 2011, of which primarily all of these net sales were generated from our operations located in China.
+Net sales of upholstery fabrics produced outside our U.S. manufacturing operations were \$81.2 million in fiscal 2011, of which primarily all of these net sales were generated from our operations located from our operations were \$81.2 million in fiscal 2011, of which primarily all of these net sales were generated from our operations located in China.